fac-freelancers/website/_harp/README.md

 * When you start working on an issue add the 'in-progress' label to it

 * Only make a pull request to master if it closes an issue

+* Ensure your changes conform to the conventions above

+* Check your javascript is conforming to the linter by running `eslint *`